-A geothermal scoping study was undertaken at our West Firsby site to assess the potential of the site for geothermal energy but unfortunately, the results indicated that the West Firsby field is not suitable for a geothermal developmen.
+A geothermal scoping study was undertaken at our West Firsby site to assess the potential of the site for geothermal energy but unfortunately the results indicated that the West Firsby field is not suitable for a geothermal development.
 Committed to investigating all options, Europa is still exploring opportunities for renewable energy generation at the site with the support of the landowner.
 Currently, investigations include considering the potential for solar or wind power at the site, with battery storage, which would utilise the existing connection with the local electricity grid.

-Zero Flaring:
+Zero flaring:

-We continue to make steady progress towards our Zero Flaring goal with power generation installed at Wressle to enable the surface facilities to be run from produced gas, reducing the amount of gas that is flared by roughly 10%.
-A 600m pipeline is planned to be installed at the site by the end of 2024 to allow for a connection to the local gas grid, at which point routine flaring at Wressle will be eliminated.
+We continue to make steady progress towards our zero flaring goal with power generation installed at Wressle to enable the surface facilities to be run from produced gas, reducing the amount of gas that is flared by roughly 10%.
+Subject to gaining the necessary regulatory approvals, a 600m pipeline is planned to be installed at the site by the end of 2024 to allow for a connection to the local gas grid, at which point routine flaring at Wressle will be eliminated.